devnull-cz/c-prog-lang/modules/pointer-addressing.md

 # Pointer addressing

-We already know that the same as with arrays, it is possible to subscript
+We already know that as with arrays, it is possible to use the array subscript operator `[]` on pointers, too:
-pointers:

 ```C
 int a[10];